charlesm93/charlesm93.github.io/_pages/bio.md

 [University of British Columbia](https://www.stat.ubc.ca/) in Vancouver.

 I was born and raised in Paris, France.
 My high-school degree was in Science, with a specialty in Mathematics.
-I was also interested in the humanities and _almost_ pursued a degree in Literature instead of Science.
-Despite my commitment to the natural sciences, I was fortunate to be one of the students that represented my school for the _concours général de littérature_ and the _concours d'anglais_ (but I didn't win either contest 😶).

-I then moved to the U.S and studied Physics at Yale University within the context of a liberal arts education.
-I did research in Astronomy with the [exoplanet group](http://exoplanets.astro.yale.edu/), under the supervision of professor [Debra Fischer](http://exoplanets.astro.yale.edu/people/dfischer.php) and Dr. [Ji Wang](https://www.asc.ohio-state.edu/wang.12220/).
+I then moved to the U.S and studied Physics at Yale University.
+I did research in Astronomy with the
+[exoplanet group](http://exoplanets.astro.yale.edu/), under the supervision of professor [Debra Fischer](http://exoplanets.astro.yale.edu/people/dfischer.php) and Dr. [Ji Wang](https://www.asc.ohio-state.edu/wang.12220/).